Metrics

 Tables with coefficients for both original and new model are shown, with colour intensity showing strength in the pattern.

-For the number of days in peak migration, if we omit 1999, the pattern is stronger, but the same (i.e. not significant).
+For the number of days in peak migration, if we omit 1999, the pattern is stronger, but the same (i.e. not significant), we see the same for the number of days in peak migration for 1999 and 2009.

 compare(m2, 1999)